If you thought your childbirth was painful, just wait until you get home.

 Delivering up to 30 minutes of cold therapy, I was able to freeze the ColPac in well under two hours.
 Not a bad turnaround time.
 Grab two so that you can freeze one while you use the other.

 Don’t get me wrong… I absolutely love the idea behind padsicles.
 A cold and soothing surface combined with healing promoting ingredients?
 In theory, they sound perfect.

 But that’s all it is.
 Theory.

 But padsicles were not for me – I had a superior experience with a perennial cold pack and many other moms will too.
-And I am just here to show you that you do have a choice with how you choose to chill your ravaged and torn baby canon.
+And I am just here to show you that you do have a choice of how you choose to chill your ravaged and torn baby cannon.